fzanazwar/portfolio-project/README.md

 10. Failure Type : The type of machine failure experienced

 ## MODEL
 The model used is the k-nearest neighbor model.
 The reason for choosing this is that it is easy to implement for multi-class classification problems which is the case for this project.
-Moreover, although it will have problems if the datasets have high dimensionality, the dimensionality of the dataset used was was low enough to not cause any problems.
+Moreover, although it will have problems if the datasets have high dimensionality, the dimensionality of the dataset used was low enough to not cause any problems.

 ## HYPERPARAMETER OPTIMSATION
 The hyperparameters I chose to optimise were